 The international community endorsed the "standards before status" approach.
 However, even as UNMIK downsized and transferred a greater number of administrative competencies to Kosovo's self-governing institutions, it became clear to most observers that UNMIK's ability to "finish the job" would ultimately depend on a resolution to the question of Kosovo's final status.
 The standards before status approach gained new impetus in late 2003 with the Contact Group initiative, with U.N.
 Security Council approval, to elaborate on and "operationalize" the Standards for Kosovo and review their implementation by mid-2005 with a view to considering future status.7 In December 2003, UNMIK and the Kosovo provisional government established five joint working groups on implementing the standards.
 The Kosovo Serb community did not agree to participate in the working groups.
-Nevertheless, on March 31, 2004, UNMIK chief Holkeri unveiled the Kosovo Standards.
+Nevertheless, on March 31, 2004, UNMIK chief Holkeri unveiled the Kosovo Standards Implementation Plan (KSIP), a detailed road map for realizing the Kosovo Standards.